Customizing Elevar's Data Layer

 //End Elevar Customizations

-If you have not upgraded to the custom pixel you'll need to update your order status scripts.
-You'll access the order status page additional scripts by going to the Settings in Shopify, and then navigate to the Checkout settings, and then scroll to the Order status page additional scripts.
+If you have not upgraded to the custom pixel, you will need to update your order status scripts.
+You can access the order status page additional scripts by going to Settings in Shopify, then navigating to Checkout settings, and finally scrolling to the Order status page additional scripts.

 <!-- Elevar Customizations - Do not remove when updating other Elevar script -->